9 Discoveries That Might Change Your Worldview

 For this reason, one of the greatest physicists of all time said:

 Science advances one funeral at a time.Max Planck

-At this point, I had to admit that the philosophers and mystics, at least nowadays, are more capable of answering my central question: What’s the meaning of life?
+At this point, I had to admit that the philosophers and mystics are more capable of answering my central question: What’s the meaning of life?

-I started studying philosophy to ease the learning curve because mysticism would be too hard to diggest.
+I started studying philosophy to ease the learning curve because mysticism would be too hard for me to digest.
 And nothing better than to start the research knowing what the word philosophy means.

-But what probably none of us know that for Pythagoras, the numbers had a meaning.
-That’s right, every number has a sacred, symbolic meaning and is associated with a particular geometric representation.
+But what probably none of us know is that the numbers had a meaning for Pythagoras.
+Every number has a sacred, symbolic meaning and is associated with a particular geometric representation.